Management Tip of the Day: Try out your customers' shoes

-BOSTON (Reuters) - Sometimes, what your customers say is not what they will end up doing, so try instead to put yourself in your customers’ shoes, says Harvard Business Review.
+BOSTON, Feb 27 (Reuters) - Sometimes, what your customers say is not what they will end up doing, so try instead to put yourself in your customers’ shoes,says Harvard Business Review.

 The Management Tip of the Day offers quick, practical management tips and ideas from Harvard Business Review and HBR.org (www.hbr.org).
 Any opinions expressed are not endorsed by Reuters.